-However, because these voice assistants have become so popular over the last decade or so (according to market research firm Statista, by 2024, 8.4 billion devices with digital assistants built-in will be in use), there are more than ever to choose from.
-The two main players are Alexa and Google Assistant, and each has carved out its own place in the market, with a range of speakers and some of the best smart displays on offer.
+However, because these voice assistants have become so popular over the last decade (according to market research firm Statista, by 2024, 8.4 billion devices with digital assistants built-in will be in use), there are more than ever to choose from.
+The two leading players are Alexa and Google Assistant, and each has carved out its own place in the market, with a range of speakers and some of the best smart displays on offer.

 Best Amazon Echo and Google Nest deals